-With the approval of the Public Utilities Commission of Ohio (PUCO), Dominion East Ohio said Wednesday it is moving forward with the elimination of gas cost recovery (GCR) rates in favor of a pricing plan that sets consumer rates based on a more market-based methodology.
-As part of a pilot program -- also known as Phase One of a two phase plan -- approved by the PUCO in May, the new Standard Service Offer (SSO) natural gas rate is for customers who have not selected another supplier under Ohio's Energy Choice program (see Daily GPI, May 31; Aug.
-31).
+With the approval of the Public Utilities Commission of Ohio (PUCO), Dominion East Ohio said last week that it is moving forward with the elimination of gas cost recovery (GCR) rates in favor of a pricing plan that sets consumer rates based on a more market-based methodology.
+As part of a pilot program — also known as Phase One of a two phase plan — approved by the PUCO in May, the new Standard Service Offer (SSO) natural gas rate is for customers who have not selected another supplier under Ohio’s Energy Choice program (see NGI, June 5; Sept.
+11).

 The utility said that much like the old GCR rates, the SSO rate will change monthly, and Dominion East Ohio will continue to earn no profit on the gas it sells to customers; the purchase cost is passed dollar for dollar directly to customers.
 The company also will continue to deliver natural gas reliably to all customers regardless of which supplier they choose.
 Dominion East Ohio also will continue to handle emergency and other customer service calls.